Knowledge Hub

 • Which certificate type is usually needed for each situation

-• What clinicians can (and cannot) confirm in a certificate
+• What the reviewing doctor can (and cannot) confirm in a certificate

 • When in-person care is required